- Prologue "To You"

 I don’t know what happened to Suzume after that.
 There was also no way to know if the tarantella melody he listened to was a hallucination or something with its own agenda.

 It would be a long time before I saw Suzume again.

 Kitsune’s and Suzume’s names translate directly to “Fox” or "someone who is sly" and “Sparrow” or "someone who is knowledgeable" respectively.
-It’s a bit of a toss-up as to which version should be used.
 I’ve kept their original pronunciations as no direct indication is given that these names are pseudonyms (other than perhaps the characters using them for screen names - the only instance in which I fully translated them).
-Their family names are also both clearly Japanese, so “Kitsune Kanazawa” sounds much more consistent than “Fox Kanazawa”, and so on.
+In most cases, these names are the real life names or stage names of actors in the author's theater troupe and so have been preserved in their original pronunciations.
+Their family names are also clearly Japanese, so something like “Kitsune Kanazawa'' sounds much more consistent than “Fox Kanazawa”.

 - In the 13th century, people came to believe that poisonous spider bites could be cured by playing a type of music which came to be known as ‘tarantellas’ (or ‘tarantella melodies’ in the case of this story).
 The music would allegedly drive the listener into an uncontrollable dancing mania.
 The frenzied, flailing physical activities of those affected was thought to (at least temporarily) cure the venom of the spider bite.
 The dancing mania the patients engaged in bears similarities to the dancing sickness of the 11th century, in which large crowds of people would fall to a kind of mass psychosis in which they would all lose control of themselves and begin convulsing.